Easoncyx/Portrait/doc/Log.md

 2. Compare the file size of different image based on the level of blur
 3. Blur should be undetectable and object of interest should be in good shape

+# TODO
+1. write separate function to do the detection and blur

 # My research
 #### Face Detaction